-Cost sharing is not required of DOE/NNSA National Laboratories, other Federal agencies, another Federal agency's FFRDC, or their subcontractors at any tier.
-DOE/NNSA National Laboratories, other Federal agencies, and another Federal agency's FFRDC may impose cost-sharing requirements on their contractors subject to their policies and procedures.
+Cost sharing is not required of non-DOE Federal agencies, non-DOE/NNSA FFRDCs, or their subcontractors at any tier. non-DOE Federal agencies, and non-DOE/NNSA FFRDCs may impose cost-sharing requirements on their contractors subject to their policies and procedures.